danahynes/KillSwitch/README.md

 That's it!
 Your KillSwitch will now turn power on to the Pi when you press the "On" remote button, or press the hardware button once, and will safely shut down and power off when you press the "Off" remote button (or the "On" button again, if the buttons are the same), or press the hardware button again.

-To change the remote codes, you can either shut down the Pi and repeat the steps above, or you can use the Settings program by typing in a terminal "killswitch-settings.py" and selecting the "Start recording" option.
+To change the remote codes, you can either shut down the Pi and repeat the steps above, or you can use the Settings program by typing in a terminal "killswitch-settings.sh" and selecting the "Start recording" option.

 ## Button operation
 The hardware button on the KillSwitch device serves different purposes, depending on the state of the device and the Pi it is attached to.
 Here are its functions: